joaquimrcarvalho/dehergne-locations/README.md

 # Timelink source file repository

-    Prosopography of the Europe-Portugal-Coimbra-China relations in the 16-18th centuries, collected by Joaquim Carvalho
+Prosopography of the Europe-Portugal-Coimbra-China relations in the 16-18th centuries, by Joaquim Carvalho

 ## Source collections included in this repository